 The tuckshop or canteen is a key feature at most schools, but very few have their own café.
 MacKillop’s specialist school in Geelong went a step further, opening their very own student-run endeavour, the Bitter Sweet Café.

-The café menu wasn’t just built around delicious food and drinks, it was designed around a range of learning outcomes.
-When the doors opened in June 2018, few could have imagined this innovative project would be such a success.
+The café menu isn’t just built around delicious food and drinks, it is designed around a range of learning outcomes.
+Since its doors opened in 2018, few could have imagined this innovative project would be such a success.

-The café has been recognised in the 2018 VCAL (Victorian Certificate of Applied Learning) Achievement Awards, taking out the Teacher Award – Team Teaching category.
+Last year the café was recognised in the 2018 VCAL (Victorian Certificate of Applied Learning) Achievement Awards, taking out the Teacher Award – Team Teaching category.

 Announced by the Victorian Curriculum and Assessment Authority (VCAA), the café was recognised as an outstanding example of the diverse ways in which young people can be challenged and extended to achieve great learning outcomes.